|

 Chinese Evergreen Plant (Aglaonema), Photo by feey on Unsplash

-You can grow aglaonema in USDA plant hardiness 10 and 11.
-Tropical to sub-tropical climate is best for growing this plant.
-To repot spring to summer is considered as the best season.
-During winters try to protect this plant from cold wind.
+You can grow Aglaonema in USDA Plant Hardiness Zones 10 and 11.
+A tropical to subtropical climate is best for growing this plant.
+Spring to summer is considered the best season for repotting.
+During winter, try to protect the plant from cold winds.

-In temperature below 15 degrees Celsius the growth of this plant gets restricted.
+At temperatures below 15°C, the growth of this plant becomes restricted.

-You can prepare ideal potting mix with 40% soil + 20% river sand + 20% cocopeat + 20% any bulky organic manure.
-You can use vermicompost as a manure.
+Aglaonema plants love well-drained, loamy soil.
+Slightly acidic soil is ideal for growing Aglaonema, with a pH range of 5.6 to 6.5.
+Avoid growing this plant in heavy clayey soil.
+Prepare an ideal potting mix using 40% garden soil + 20% river sand + 20% cocopeat + 20% bulky organic manure.
+You can use vermicompost as the organic manure.

 aglaonema plant, aglaonema care, aglaonema, tropical plant, indoor plant, air purifying plant, Chinese evergreen

-Although this beautiful house plant doesn’t get affected from pest and diseases easily.
-But, few pests such as slugs, aphids, mealy bugs can harm your plant sometimes.
-To deal with snails and slugs you can spray salt water solution on pests.
-Do not add too much of salt as this can increase salinity of the soil.
+Although this beautiful houseplant is not easily affected by pests and diseases, a few pests such as slugs, aphids, and mealybugs can occasionally harm your plant.
+To deal with snails and slugs, you can spray a saltwater solution directly on the pests.
+However, do not use too much salt, as it can increase the salinity of the soil.

-I have already published articles on aphids and mealy bugs that you can check out from here.
+I have already published articles on aphids and mealybugs, which you can check out.

-Aglaonema is a moderately toxic plant.
-That means you have to be careful while having this plant in your space.
-Keep your loved one away from touching this wonderful plant unnecessarily.
-Although it does not cause any harm on touching but it can harm when ingested.
+Aglaonema is a moderately toxic plant, which means you should be cautious when keeping it in your space.
+Keep your loved ones, especially pets and children, away from touching the plant unnecessarily.
+Although it does not cause harm through contact, it can be harmful if ingested.

 F.A.Q.
 On Aglaonema